 - the burden of additional costs

-detrimental effect on ability to meet customer demands
+detrimental effect on the ability to meet customer demands

 inability to reorganise work among existing staff